uhasker/getting-things-done-in-next-js/src/chapter9/05-migrations.md

 Note that you no longer need to export `DATABASE_URL` manually.
 Thanks to `dotenv` the script will simply pick the URL up from the `.env` file.

+### More Migrations

+Now, add the project ID and table to the schema and generate another migration.
+You will see that the migration will contain the "diff" between the current schema and the old schema.